The Russell Brand Show prank calls: Interviews

+In 2023, Baillie said that following the October 2008 incident, her grandfather didn't speak to her for eight years (Sachs died in November 2016) and that the incident exacerbated her problems with drink and drugs.
+Baillie also revealed that Brand had apologised to her over ten years after the event, and paid for her rehab: "I was struggling with addiction for about 10–15 years and I was finding it very hard to get clean and sober.
+So one of my mutual friends between me and Russell called him up and said, ‘Georgie needs some help’, and so he sent me to rehab.
+And so I was physically separated from my drug of choice and I got some therapy and I think that had a big part to play in my recovery journey.
+He looked me in the eyes and he made his amends to me … he acknowledged it was a private relationship and it shouldn’t have been made public.
+At the time he had two daughters and it really made him grow and change and I felt it was genuine and I felt he was sorry."

 Songwriting

-In 2010, Baillie teamed up with singer Adam Ant (whose drummer Hayley Leggs had been a member, alongside Baillie, of burlesque troupe The Satanic Sluts) to compose the song "Gun in Your Pocket", about the incident, which he intended to release as the lead single for his ninth album Adam Ant Is the Blueblack Hussar in Marrying the Gunner's Daughter (with a rerecording of early 1980s outtake Who's A Goofy Bunny Then? as the B-side in tribute to the recently deceased Malcolm McLaren).
-The project was put on hold when Ant (who has a history of bipolar disorder and was widely suspected around this time to have been undergoing a fresh manic episode) was once again sectioned on 18 May 2010.
-However, he soon resumed his comeback, and Gun in Your Pocket was finally released in October 2012 as the B-side to Cool Zombie, the eventual first single from the album (which finally emerged in January 2013).
+In 2010, Baillie teamed up with singer Adam Ant (whose drummer Hayley Leggs had been a member, alongside Baillie, of burlesque troupe The Satanic Sluts) to compose the song "Gun in Your Pocket", about the incident, which he intended to release as the lead single for his ninth album Adam Ant Is the Blueblack Hussar in Marrying the Gunner's Daughter (with a rerecording of early 1980s outtake "Who's A Goofy Bunny Then?" as the B-side in tribute to the recently deceased Malcolm McLaren).
+The project was put on hold when Ant was once again sectioned in May 2010.
+However, he soon resumed his comeback, and "Gun in Your Pocket" was finally released in October 2012 as the B-side to "Cool Zombie", the eventual first single from the album (which finally emerged in January 2013).

-Baillie and Ant composed a second track about the Ross-Brand affair, Rubber Medusa, a song focussed mainly on Brand and written from Baillie's perspective.
+Baillie and Ant composed a second track about the Ross-Brand affair, "Rubber Medusa", a song focussed mainly on Brand and written from Baillie's perspective.
 Baillie's band, the Poussez Posse, performed this second song regularly in live support slots for Ant's UK, mainland European and Australian tours during 2011–2012.
 Commenting on the two songs in an interview by John Robb, Baillie noted "The first one that Adam and I wrote was about an ex of mine- guess who!
 Which is not on the album, which is called Gun in Your Pocket ...(Subsequently) the first one Adam and I wrote together was Rubber Medusa, which was about Russell, Adam came up with the title which is a quote from the Jubilee film, [Brand] does look like a rubber Medusa so I see why he said it."